Benadryl For Dogs: Safety, Dosage and Common Uses

 When NOT to give your dog Benadryl:

-- Benadryl is only for mild reactions.
+- Benadryl is only for mild-to-moderate reactions.
 If your pet is having an acute allergic reaction with facial swelling or difficulty breathing, go straight to the vet.

-- If your dog has glaucoma, high blood pressure or cardiovascular disease, don’t give him Benadryl.
+- If your dog has glaucoma, high blood pressure, seizures or epilepsy, or cardiovascular disease, don’t give him Benadryl.
 It could make these conditions worse.

 - If your dog is taking any other medications, it is especially important to ask your vet before giving Benadryl to your dog, as there may be drug interactions that could be harmful or worsen a pre-existing condition.